PL97/TTL/index.md

 It is generally believed that the pretraining step helps the DCNN to learn general features of the natural images, which can be reused to the target task.
 As a result, TL can not only speed up the training, but also improve the performace.

-However, the above mentioned TL practive is puzzling, in the sense that **MIC typically relies on ONLY low- and/or mid-level features** that are learned in the bottom layers of DCNNs.
+However, the above mentioned **TL practive is puzzling, in the sense that MIC typically relies on ONLY low- and/or mid-level features** that are learned in the **bottom layers of DCNNs**.
 For example, in a chest x-ray image shown below, doctors relies on low-/mid-level visual features (such as blobs, oppacities) to diagnose pathologies, while high-level features (e.g., to tell that this is a human chest) is irrelevant to our diagnostic task.

 <div align="center">
 <figure><img src="figures/chest-Xray.png" width="512"></figure>